-3.5.2.
-Fire or Smoke Incident Reporting

-- 3.5.2.1.
-Faculty, staff, students, and visitors on the university premises should immediately report all fire or smoke incidents, regardless of size or type, to the University Police Dispatch or 911, as appropriate.
+- 3.5.1.2.5 See the Appendix for additional information on burns and first aid. - 3.5.2.
+Fire or Smoke Incident Reporting - 3.5.2.1.
+Faculty, staff, students, and visitors on the University premises should immediately report all fire or smoke incidents, regardless of size or type, to the University Police Dispatch or 911 as appropriate.
 This notification must be made whether or not the fire has already been extinguished. - 3.5.2.2.
 The fire scene cannot be disturbed.
 This is to ensure that evidence critical to the incident investigation is not disturbed.
 The affected department will promptly notify EHS, Facilities Operations, or the University Police Department if there is a potential for further damage to property or injury to the occupants, if evidence is left on the fire scene.
 Where the department must act swiftly to protect valuable research or records from further damage, it should be made known to the University Police or EHS. - 3.5.2.3.
 The area of fire cannot be re-occupied until authorized emergency personnel announce, "All Clear."